The Data Institute

 Mon-Fri, 9 a.m. - 5 p.m.

-The Data Institute shares the commitment and mission of the Schmidt Family Foundation (TSFF) in supporting scientific innovation to advance environmental and social justice causes.
-TSFF is the global leader in supporting the advancement and understanding of how human activity impacts the environment.
-Our partnership with TSFF allows us to focus our work in the areas of social and economic justice, sustainability, and climate change, which are part of the University of San Francisco’s recently-reaffirmed mission.
+From 2018 to 2020, the Data Institute partnered with the Schmidt Family Foundation (TSFF) to support scientific innovation connected to the advancement of environmental and social justice causes.
+TSFF is a global leader in supporting the advancement and understanding of how human activity impacts the environment.
+Our partnership with TSFF allowed the Data Institute to focus its work in the areas of social and economic justice, sustainability, and climate change, which are part of the University of San Francisco’s recently-reaffirmed mission.

 We work with our partners to advance their mission using data science solutions tailored to their current levels of data sophistication.
 Our projects cover a wide range of data science skills including consultation, data collection, predictive modeling, and real-time data pipeline processing.
 This work engages undergraduate and graduate students, postdocs, faculty, and staff from across the university for the betterment of our shared community, humanity, and environment.